Las Poquianchis: Biography

-The sisters were born in El Salto de Juanacatlán, Jalisco, to Isidro Torres, a policeman, and his wife, Bernardina Valenzuela.
+The sisters were born in the rural town of El Salto de Juanacatlán, Jalisco, to Isidro Torres, a policeman, and his wife, Bernardina Valenzuela.
 Their father was reportedly a strict man who expected his daughters to not wear makeup or interact with boys.
-If they broke his rules, he would lock them up in a cell at the police station.
+If they broke his rules, the sisters were punished by beatings or confinement in the very jail cells where he interrogated prisoners.
+Contemporary and later accounts report that their father was a policeman with a reputation for brutality and alcoholism.

-Following an incident where Isidro shot and killed a man with his service pistol during a heated argument, the family had to relocate to the village of San Francisco del Rincón, Guanajuato.
-The resulting loss of income caused them to sink into deep poverty.
+Following an incident where Isidro Torres shot and killed a man with his service pistol during a heated argument, the family had to relocate to the village of San Francisco del Rincón, Guanajuato, where they had to change their surname.
+The resulting loss of income and isolation caused them to sink into deep poverty.

 With their father's abuse worsening, the sisters pooled their money to open a bar to support themselves financially.
 The bar was unsuccessful, and in desperation the sisters allowed local prostitutes to illegally use their backroom for servicing clients.
 This proved to be much more lucrative, and the sisters quickly moved into working as brothel keepers, converting their bar and opening additional establishments throughout Jalisco, Guanajuato and Querétaro.

 The police picked up a woman named Josefina Gutiérrez, a procuress, on suspicion of kidnapping young girls in the Guanajuato city area, and during questioning, she implicated the González sisters.
 Police officers searched the sisters' property near San Francisco del Rincón and found the bodies of eighty women, eleven men, and several fetuses.
 Investigations revealed that the sisters' criminal operation recruited prostitutes through deceptive help-wanted ads for housemaids.
 Many of the girls were force-fed heroin or cocaine until they became addicted and thus more willing to prostitute themselves.
 The sisters killed the prostitutes when they became too ill, damaged by repeated sexual activity, lost their looks, or stopped pleasing the customers.

 They also murdered several customers who were known to have large sums of money on them.
 When asked for an explanation for the deaths, one of the sisters reportedly said, "The food didn't sit well with them."
 Tried in 1964, the González sisters were each sentenced to forty years in prison.
-In prison, Delfina died due to an accident where a construction worker heard her and tried to catch a glimpse at the serial murderer before accidentally dumping cement on her head, and finished her sentence and dropped out of sight after her release.
+In prison, Delfina died due to an accident where a construction worker heard her and tried to catch a glimpse at the serial murderer before accidentally dumping cement on her head.
+María de Jésus finished her sentence and dropped out of sight after her release.
 Although they are often cited as the killers, there were two other sisters who helped in their crimes: Carmen and María Luisa.
 Carmen died of cancer whilst still in prison; María Luisa went mad because she feared that she would be killed by angry protesters.